stopipv/isdi/README.md

 - Install ADB for your operating system (via https://developer.android.com/studio/releases/platform-tools.html).
 On macOS, try `brew cask install android-platform-tools`.
 On Debian-based systems, try `sudo apt install adb`.
+**Windows via WSL2 only:** Installing adb is not so straightforward in WSL2, and it won't work straightaway.
+You have to ensure having the *same* version of adb *both* in WSL2 and in normal Windows (with `adb version`), then you will need to start the adb process first in Windows, then in WSL2 (with for example `adb devices`).

 - Install `expect`.
 On macOS, run `brew install expect`.
 On Debian-based systems, run `sudo apt install expect`.